-J&K: Five terrorists killed in Kulgam encounter; weapons and warlike stores recovered
+J&K: Five terrorists killed in Kulgam encounter; Hizbul and LeT hand suspected

 Kulgam, Feb 10: At least Five terrorists were killed on Sunday after an encounter broke out between security forces and terrorists in South Kashmir's Kulgam district.
 The forces have recovered weapons and warlike stores from the militants hideout, news agency ANI said.